Electronic ticket: Self-service and remote check-in

-E-ticket limitations

-The ticketing systems of most airlines are only able to produce e-tickets for itineraries of no more than 16 segments, including surface segments.
-This is the same limit that applied to paper tickets.

-Another critical limitation is that at the time e-tickets were initially designed, most airlines still practiced product bundling.
-By the time the industry began 100% e-ticket implementation, more and more airlines began to unbundle previously included services (like checked baggage) and add them back in as optional fees (ancillary revenue).
-However, the e-ticket standard did not anticipate and did not include a standardized mechanism for such optional fees.

-IATA later implemented the Electronic Miscellaneous Document (EMD) standard for such information.
-This way, airlines could consistently expose and capture such fees at time of booking through travel reservation systems, rather than having to surprise passengers with them at check-in.
+The same provision also applies to airline ticket bookings made throught online travel agencies (OTAs).
+The booking data are usually presented in the form of a barcode, which is scanned at the airport to obtain a physical ticket or boarding pass.

 IATA mandated transition

 As part of the IATA Simplifying the Business initiative, the association instituted a program to switch the industry to 100% electronic ticketing.
 The program concluded on June 1, 2008, with the association saying that the resulting industry savings were approximately US$3 billion.

-In 2004, IATA Board of Governors set the end of 2007 as the deadline for airlines to make the transition to 100% electronic ticketing for tickets processed through the IATA billing and settlement plan; in June 2007, the deadline was extended to May 31, 2008.
+In 2004 IATA Board of Governors set the end of 2007 as the deadline for airlines to make the transition to 100% electronic ticketing for tickets processed through the IATA billing and settlement plan; in June 2007, the deadline was extended to May 31, 2008.

 As of June 1, 2008 paper tickets can no longer be issued on neutral stock by agencies reporting to their local BSP.
 Agents reporting to the ARC using company-provided stock or issuing tickets on behalf of an airline (GSAs and ticketing offices) are not subject to that restriction.

 The industry was unable to comply with the IATA mandate and paper tickets remain in circulation as of February 2009.